-Today, the Backstage brand signifies something greater than simply casting notices: Backstage is a place where actors, singers and dancers can connect with the greater performing arts community.
+Today, the Backstage brand signifies something greater than simply casting notices: Backstage is a place where actors, singers, dancers, and all performers can connect with the greater performing arts community.

 But none of that technology means anything without the job listings.
 And we have the best notices in the business.

-Backstage publishes between 800 to 1,000 top audition notices each week for every type of performance: film, stage, TV, commercials, multimedia, dance, voiceovers, singing, and more.
+Backstage publishes over 1,500 top audition notices each week for every type of performance: film, stage, TV, commercials, multimedia, dance, voiceovers, singing, and more.
 Included are opportunities for both adults and children.
 Plus, we offer ads seeking people in related fields, such as stage/film crews, models, musicians, and writers.

-Besides performance hubs New York City and Los Angeles, we publish notices for dozens of other cities across the United States and Canada, including Chicago, San Francisco, Boston, Miami, Philadelphia, Denver, Seattle, Vancouver and many more.
-Simply search by state or province and job type to see what's available in your area.
+Besides performance hubs New York City and Los Angeles, we publish notices for dozens of other cities across the United States and Canada, including Chicago, Atlanta, Boston, Miami, Philadelphia, Austin, Seattle, New Orleans, and many more.
+Simply search by state/province and job type to see what's available in your area.

 Note: You do NOT need to be a subscriber to search our listings.
 To view complete notices, however, requires a Backstage online subscription.